The Origin of the Bush Family’s Beloved Phrase: “I Love You More Than Tongue Can Tell”

 WATCH: George Bush Reportedly Said This to Barbara Every Night During Their 73 Years of Marriage

-And when George H.W. passed away peacefully at the age of 94 over the weekend, his granddaughter Jenna Bush Hager used it in a moving online tribute to her beloved Gampy.
+And when George H.W. passed away peacefully at the age of 94, his granddaughter Jenna Bush Hager used it in a moving online tribute to her beloved Gampy.
 “Robin was the daughter this giant of a man lost years before to leukemia,” Hager concluded in a heartfelt caption written alongside a cartoon of the departed Bushes reuniting in heaven.
 “The little girl he held tightly: who spoke the phrase I have heard Gampy repeat for my entire life, forever knitting Robin’s voice into the tightly woven fabric of our family: ‘I love you more than tongue can tell.'”

 Rest in peace, 41.